Trigeminal neuralgia

 Your doctor will ask about the pain and perform a physical examination, testing the nerves of your head and neck.
 You may need to have an MRI scan of your head to check for any underlying cause of trigeminal neuralgia.

->Regular pain medications are generally not helpful in treating trigeminal neuralgia because the episodes of pain are brief and recurrent.
+Regular pain medicines are generally not helpful in treating trigeminal neuralgia because the episodes of pain are brief and recurrent.
 However, anticonvulsant medications — the same medicines that are used to control seizures in people with epilepsy — have been found to be effective in relieving this type of nerve pain.
 Your doctor will most likely prescribe an anticonvulsant such as carbamazepine for the initial treatment of trigeminal neuralgia.

 Surgery is an option if your trigeminal neuralgia is the result of a blood vessel compressing your trigeminal nerve.
 In this type of surgery, any blood vessels that are compressing the trigeminal nerve are removed or relocated.
+Surgery is more commonly performed in younger people who are in good overall health.

 There are also surgical procedures available that are aimed at destroying or damaging the affected part of the trigeminal nerve to reduce or eliminate the pain.
 These include electrical current treatment, injections into the nerve, balloon compression and gamma-knife radiosurgery.
 There is a risk of permanent or temporary numbness of the face with these treatments.